Skip to main content

 When it comes to maintaining energy balance, the quality of the diet is just as important as the quantity.
 Consuming a variety of nutrient-dense foods, such as fruits, vegetables, whole grains, lean proteins, and healthy fats, provides the body with the necessary vitamins, minerals, and antioxidants to support optimal brain function and mood regulation.

 Additionally, regular physical activity not only helps to burn calories and maintain a healthy weight but also has a direct impact on mental well-being.
-Exercise stimulates the release of endorphins, which are known as “feel-good” hormones.
+Exercise stimulates the release of endorphins, which are known as “feel-good” hormones2.
 These endorphins help to reduce stress, improve mood, and enhance overall mental health.

 Furthermore, adequate sleep is crucial for energy homeostasis and mental well-being.
 During sleep, the body repairs and restores itself, including the brain.
 Lack of sleep can lead to fatigue, irritability, and difficulties in concentration and decision-making.
 Individuals can support their energy balance and promote optimal mental well-being by prioritizing a consistent sleep schedule and creating a relaxing bedtime routine.